By Face Off Theatre Company

 About 'Black Lives, Black Words' This is the second event in a three-part “Black Lives, Black Words” series being held online by Face Off Theatre and Western.
 Reginald Edmund, an award-winning playwright based in Chicago, is the founder of the Black Lives, Black Words International Project that provides workshops to train people of color how to create plays and other works for the stage that answer the question: “Do Black lives matter?”
 WMU graduate Marissa Harrington helped start Face Off Theatre.
 Harrington, who serves as artistic director, believes having an outlet for artists of color to express themselves at this critical moment of heightened racial tensions is essential.
 "The movement here has been so inspiring.
 I don't see people letting up, and that's a good thing," Harrington said in a recent interview with her alma mater.
 "I hope that people are inspired by what they see and what they hear and are encouraged to keep going."
 Face Off Theatre Company has twice partnered with the WMU Department of Theatre to bring the Black Lives, Black Words project to Kalamazoo, first in 2018 and then in 2019.
 This summer's series is the first time they’ve done it virtually.
 Joan Herrington, who heads the WMU theater department, told WMU News Services that it is important for the project to return in the wake of calls for racial justice nationwide.
 WMU is the second university in the U.S. to host Reginald Edmund’s BLBW initiative.
 "I think there is more energy, more urgency for this work, and not just for this work, but really for us to look at institutional racism as it expresses itself in the arts,” Herrington said.
 NEXT UP: The series' third and final event is a curated talent showcase at 7 p.m.
 Saturday, Aug.
 1, also on Face Off Theatre Company’s Facebook page.
 Play Exposing Retail Racial Profiling Brings Strong Close to Face Off Theatre's Virtual Series7/17/2020 By Face Off Theatre Company

 KALAMAZOO, Mich. – It’s important to dismantle racism everywhere its ugly head rears, including in retail racial profiling.
 That’s the subject of “I’m Not Buying It,” the final show in Face Off Theatre Company’s 2020 Virtual Spring/Summer New Play Series at 7 p.m.
 EST Thursday, July 23.
 Watch the production LIVE at Face Off Theatre Company’s Facebook page via Facebook Live for free!
 Kalamazoo writer Vickie G. Hampton’s 10-minute play takes us on the harrowing journey of self-discovery for a cashier on his first day at a high-end department store.
 You, the audience, can post your thoughts in real time during this staged reading.
 The program concludes with a Q&A with the playwright who will answer your questions, plus some of ours!
 'Will generate conversation' Playwright Vickie Hampton says eliminating racism requires each of us do our part.
 “There is a crucial individual component to dismantling racism,” Hampton says.
 “I hope that, at the very least, ‘I’m Not Buying It,’ will generate conversations about our personal responsibility in examining our innermost beliefs about race and doing the hard work of confronting our own biases.”
 In "I’m Not Buying It," a cashier is surprised by the deep-seated discomfort and fear that surface when he deals with his first customer on his first day on the floor of an upscale department store.
 During the seemingly innocuous encounter, the cashier learns that there is, indeed, something sinister and disturbing at work.
 A brief post-play interview will be conducted by the play's director Earlene McMichael, an actress/writer who is Face Off Theatre’s brand marketing and social media manager.
 The company fully staged McMichael's “You’re Gonna Learn Today” new play at last summer's Black Arts Festival in Kalamazoo.
 Then Micealaya “Mickey” Moses, Face Off Theatre’s season planning/new play development director and dramaturg, will ask Hampton the Facebook audience's questions.
 Moses holds a master’s degree in fine arts with a concentration in playwriting from Western Michigan University.
 The play stars Beth Fields, Timothy Smith, Dwane Stiger and Ron Ware, all of whom have been in past Face Off Theatre productions.
 Thanks for your interest in Face Off Theatre Company!
 To help us put on future plays, please consider a CashApp donation to $BACCFOTC.
 FOTC is a division of the Black Arts & Cultural Center, known as the BACC. ====================== About Face Off Theatre Company Face Off Theatre Company launched in 2015 as the theatrical arm of the Black Arts & Cultural Center in Kalamazoo.
 It is devoted to thought-provoking Black theater and the development of playwrights of color, drawing audiences from throughout Southwest Michigan to its performances at the Epic Center’s Judy K. Jolliffe Theatre and nearby artistic venues.
 Tickets may be purchased online about a month before the show, or at the door.
 For more: faceofftheatre.com About the Black Arts & Cultural Center The Black Arts & Cultural Center, headquartered at downtown Kalamazoo's Epic Center, is widely known for its annual Black Arts Festival since founding in 1986.
 The organization develops the potential and creativity in Blacks in the Kalamazoo area, advances the awareness of Black artistic ability, helps to preserve Black cultural heritage and enhance interactions among diverse groups.
-For more: blackartskalamazoo.org Follow Face Off Theatre on Facebook and Instagram for show updates and auditions!
-By Face Off Theatre Company
+For more: blackartskalamazoo.org Follow Face Off Theatre on Facebook and Instagram for show updates and auditions! |

 From the Face Off StaffWe love to keep you in the loop.
 Check here for the latest news about the company.
 Categories |